 Workshop 4: Advanced inverse modelling and stochastic représentations of heteregenous porous and fractured media (Lausanne, 12-15 February 2018)

 Workshop 5: Lifetime Skills (Barcelona, 4-7 February 2019)

 The ENIGMA Summer School – Cargèse 2018

 “Flow and transport in porous and fractured media”, Cargèse, 25th June – 7th July.

-In order to broaden the scope of interactions with the international community, the summer school and the conference will be open both to international experts in specific topics and to PhD students and researchers external to the consortium.
-The ENIGMA summer school will transmit to the ESRs a wider state-of-the-art knowledge of the essential aspects of the research programme.
-It will gather highly qualified international experts to provide a broad view of key scientific questions as well as current societal issues and emerging applications in subsurface hydrology.
-Finally, the ENIGMA conference will be organized as the first joint event of the H+ network, TERENO network, HOBE observatory and CRITEX project.
-This important event will provide the trainees with i) a broad view on the most recent advances in subsurface imaging methods, ii) exchanges with international external experts on this topic, iii) fruitful contacts for their future careers.
+Broadening the scope of interactions with the international scientific community, the summer school was open both to international experts in specific topics and to PhD students and researchers external to the consortium.
+It aimed at transmitting to the ESRs a wider state-of-the-art knowledge of the essential aspects of the research programme.
+It gathered highly qualified international experts to provide a broad view of key scientific questions as well as current societal issues and emerging applications in subsurface hydrology.

 Numerous presentations are available online on the Summer School YouTube Channel More on the Summer School

 The ENIGMA conference will be organized as the first joint event of the H+ network, TERENO network, HOBE observatory and CRITEX project.
 It will take place in Copenhagen during April 2020.
 The working title is “In Situ Imaging of Dynamic Subsurface Processess”